Holberton-Uy/hbnb-doc/part2/task_05_review.md

 ### Test the Provided Endpoints

 Once the endpoints are implemented, use tools like Postman or cURL to test each operation.
 Ensure that your endpoints are working as expected.
-Here are some examples:
+examples:
 #### Register a New Review (POST /api/v1/reviews/)

 ```http